dynasty-29/Daily-GOT-Quote-app/README.md

 The Daily Anime Quote App is a Single Page Application I designed to display daily anime quotes fetched from an API or a local JSON file.
 Users can explore quotes, save their favorites, and search for specific quotes based on the character, anime, or text.
 The app is styled for a polished and responsive user experience.

+Here is the live link to the project:[https://daily-got-quote-aqd1kuuqv-dynasty-29s-projects.vercel.app/]

 ### Features

 1. Daily Quote Display: Fetches and displays a new anime quote each day.